|Copyright © 2005– by|

 backward pawn - a pawn that can no longer be protected by an adjacent pawn is said to be backward and constitutes a serious flaw in a pawn formation.
 Such pawns are especially vulnerable if they sit on a half-open file, exposed to frontal assault by enemy forces.
 Even if not on an open file, the square in front of a backward pawn is called a hole and is usually weak because it invites occupation by an enemy piece.

 basic checkmates - the four fundamental checkmates of the game, characterized by greatly simplified positions with no pawns, just the kings and some other piece(s.)
 These checkmates are all forced wins for the superior side, meaning that even with best play by the defender the superior side can force checkmate.
-The four checkmates are K+Q vs. K, K+R vs. K, K+ 2B's vs. K and K+B+N vs. K. Note: K + 2N's vs. K is a draw; although the knights can checkmate, they cannot do so by force.
+The four basic checkmates are K+Q vs. K, K+R vs. K, K+ 2B's vs. K and K+B+N vs. K. Note: K + 2N's vs. K is a draw; although the knights can checkmate, they cannot do so by force.

 battery - the queueing up of queen and/or rook(s) on a file, half-open file or rank, or queen and bishop on a diagonal, to (1) overwhelm an enemy weakness by force, or to (2) create a double attack by moving the intermediate piece.

 better King position - in simplified endings (few if any pieces remaining,) the King closest to its passed pawn or potential passed pawn is said to have the better position.
 A centralized King will be "better" than one buried in a corner, or castled on the wing opposite the opponent's pawn majority.
-Better King position is often a winning advantage.
+Better King position is often a winning endgame advantage.

 Bishop - one of the six types of chess pieces and, along with the knight, considered a minor piece.
 The bishop only moves in an unobstructed diagonal line and is limited to the 32 squares of it's own color.
 Each player begins a game with two bishops, one placed on a dark square and the other on a light square.
 A "bad bishop" is a bishop whose mobility is severely restricted by its own pawns.
 A "good bishop" is a bishop whose mobility is unfettered by its own pawns.
 Mobility of a bishop can also be restricted by enemy pawns, i.e., pawn chains on the same color of squares as the bishop.

 bishop pair (the "two bishops") - Since they can attack all the squares on the board from a distance, a pair of bishops (as opposed to bishop and knight, or two knights) is considered a positional advantage.
-While this is certainly true in open positions, in closed or blockaded positions a knight will usually be more effective than a bishop.
+While this is certainly true in open positions, in closed or blockaded positions a knight can be more effective than a bishop.
 The two bishops are a force to be reckoned with, however, often effecting checkmate in the middlegame as well as the ending (see also " minor exchange".)

 Black - term given to the player who has the black or dark-colored chessmen.